FuckOS/flyos_bak/README.md

     </ol>
    </div>
    <div class="quickstart">
+    <h2>Quick start</h2>
+<p>FlyOS is based on Termux, it should be easy to use and quick to start, but it can't.
+It's awful. </p>
-    <h2>Quick start</h2> <p>flyos runs in the termux advanced terminal, easy to use, so you don’t need much configuration</p> <p>After the installation is complete, enter exit, open it again, we will initialize, and the browser will visit the corresponding display address The configuration can be completed.
-After the configuration is successful, flyos will start automatically.
-After the configuration is complete, it is simple and easy to use, and can understand a little level (development for junior high school students, I believe your level is not bad)</p> </h2>
+<p>After the installation is complete, reopen it, it will become unavailable and bring you to your favorite browser(e.g. Internet Explorer).
+The configuration can be completed.
+After the configuration is successful, FlyOS will shut down or start automatically.
+(It depends on your fortune. )After the configuration is complete, it is simple and easy to use, and can understand a little level (development for junior high school students, I believe your level is worse than me, because, I, Xing Y.J. ,is better than anyone. )</p> </h2>
    </div>
    <div>
     <div>